Whistleblower News & Articles

 Notably, DOJ’s press release does not address any prosecution of the urine drug testing laboratory.
 We expect that DOJ will continue to pursue that entity, however.

-Recently a Hawaii district court concluded that EKRA does not apply to marketers.
-The case Graves v.
-S&G, an employment suit, involved the lab terminating a marketing contract because it was illegal under EKRA.
-That interpretation contravenes the core statutory text and purpose of the statute.
-Hopefully this opinion will not lead other courts to misapply the statute.
+To date there have been only a handful of court decisions on the scope of EKRA.
+In 2021, a Hawaii district court concluded that EKRA did not apply to marketers.
+The case, Graves v.
+S&G, a civil employment suit, involved the lab terminating a marketing contract because it was illegal under EKRA.
+The Hawaii court’s ruling that EKRA did not extend to marketers was in direct contravention of the statute’s core statutory text and purpose.

 We have previously explained how the Anti-Kickback Statute can subject an entity to liability under the False Claims Act.
 When an entity submits a claim to the government, it promises that follows all of the federal health care law including the Anti-Kickback statute.
 In False Claims Act jargon, this is called implied certification theory.
 Health care providers make these certifications when they join government health programs or submit claims.
 In addition, the law states that claims resulting from a violation of the Anti-Kickback Statute are false or fraudulent claim for purposes of the False Claims Act.
 42 U.S.C. § 1320a-7b(g).